BrunoNguyen2905/LUT_FullStack/README.md

 This repository contains 5 folders: NodeJS, ExpressJS, Angular (angular-tour-of-heroes), CourseWork and Project and for MongoDB, I added images about commands I learned in learning diary .pdf file.

-The link to the project I completed:

-The link to a video of project running:
+The link to a video of project running: [https://drive.google.com/file/d/1DBKTIEXutNZbkEWC32XDCtJDqXynLznn/view?usp=sharing](https://drive.google.com/file/d/1DBKTIEXutNZbkEWC32XDCtJDqXynLznn/view?usp=sharing)

 ## NodeJS
 This folder is implemented according to the [videos](https://www.youtube.com/watch?v=fBNz5xF-Kx4) on Youtube offered by LUT.